Independent suspension: MacPherson strut

-This is the most common, widely used front suspension system in cars today.
-It is a very simple and effective design that uses a strut-type spring and shock absorber that work as a team that will pivot on a single ball joint.
+The MacPherson strut uses a strut-type spring and shock absorber as the upper pivot along with a lower A-arm.
+This is the most commonly used front suspension system in cars today.
 This system was popularized in British Fords in the 1950s, then adopted by BMW (1962) and Porsche (1963).
 Later, this space-efficient system became widespread with the growing popularity of front-wheel drive vehicles.